adonisjs/v5-docs/content/guides/models/serialization.md

 })
 ```

 The serialization tree may look verbose at first.
-However, most of the API servers do not define the fields or pick/omit by hand and usually compute it from the URL query string.
+However, most API servers do not define the fields or pick/omit by hand and usually compute it from the URL query string.

 ---

 ### Points to note

 - The cherry-picking API **uses the serialization property names** and **not the model property names**.

-  Again, if we think from the API consumer point of view, they don't know the property name you have defined on the model.
+- Again, from the API consumer point of view, they don't know the property name you have defined on the model.
 They can only see the JSON response and cherry-pick using the same property names.
 - The cherry-picking API cannot override the `serializeAs = null` option.
 Otherwise, someone can define the `password` field in the URL query string to view all the hashed passwords.